pjparra/Fast-Confirm/README.md

     * A selector to specify on which element, inside the binded element, the confirm box should be opened.
 Mostly useful to open the box on the submit button of a form.
 * __unique__: [true, _false_]
     * If set to true, only one confirm box can remain opened.
 Any new confirm box will close opened boxes, triggering the "cancel" action on each one.
 * __fastConfirmClass__: 'fast_confirm'
     * The CSS class prefix used in all Fast Confirm elements.
 If you want to change classes names for any reason, you have to use this parameter
 * __onProceed__: function(trigger, clicked) {$.fastConfirm.close(trigger);}
-    * The function called when the user hits the confirmation button
+    * The function called when the user hits the confirmation button.
+Can return a deferred object for a better event sequence control if you set the `eventToBind` parameter.
+You could, for instance, launch an ajax request and want to wait for it to succeed before submitting your form.
 * __onCancel__: function(trigger, clicked) {$.fastConfirm.close(trigger);}
     * The function called when the user hits the cancellation button